concretesolutions/sunomono/lib/skeleton/README.md

   > **!!
 IMPORTANT !!**

-  > Remember to export the WORKSPACE variable with the path of the cloned repository `idiomas-test`
+  > Remember to export the WORKSPACE variable with the path of the cloned repository

   > Remember to pass the APK path as the parameter of the script
   >